Jason Snell (writer): Biography

 Snell graduated in 1992 with a degree in Communication.
 In 1994 he received a master's degree from the Graduate School of Journalism at the University of California, Berkeley.

 Technology journalism

 In 1994 Snell began working at the U.S. edition of MacUser magazine, beginning his career writing about the Macintosh computer.
-When MacUser was bought and absorbed into Macworld in 1997, Snell moved with the magazine and became a significant Macworld staff member.
-Within a few years, he became the lead editor of Macworld, and eventually was promoted to a senior vice president at the magazine's publisher IDG.
+When MacUser was bought and absorbed into Macworld in 1997, Snell moved with the magazine.
+Within a few years, he became the lead editor of Macworld, and eventually became senior vice president at the magazine's publisher IDG.
 During this period, in 2006, the MDJ Power 25, a poll of Mac-industry-watchers, named him the 6th most powerful/influential person in the world of Macintosh computing.
 After multiple rounds of layoffs during a downturn in tech publishing, Snell departed the company in 2014.

 In 1996, he co-founded Internet humor and commentary site TeeVee.org, which lives on through a podcast of the same name.